iamclint/Zeal/README.md

 * Key bind: "Toggle Map Interactive Mode" - toggles internal overlay between transparent and interactive

+#### Show zone mode
+Zone maps other than the player's current location can be explored using the show_zone command.
+The target zone is specified using the zone's short name (like /who all).
+Interactive mode, levels, grid, labels, and poi search all work for the selected zone.

+* Command examples
+  - `/map show_zone gukbottom` shows the zone map for the Ruins of Old Guk
+  - `/map show_zone` exits show_zone mode

 #### Map grid
 A simple background grid aligned at a selectable pitch is available.
 The x == 0 and y == 0 axes are colored orange.